Nihtster/PythonDemos/README.md

 Contains all of the python projects I've written in the early years of my programming career.

-None of the files have been edited or revised, all code within the files are the same as when they were initially created and completed.
+The files have been altered with better naming, but all code within the files are the same as when they were initially created and completed.

 # Table of contents